anilyuo/demo/README.md

 Docker

 Dockerfile: A Dockerfile was created to define the build instructions for the Docker image.
-It specifies the base image (e.g., Node.js Alpine), copies the application code, installs dependencies using npm install, and sets the entry point for the container (e.g., node 000.js).
+It specifies the base image copies the application code, installs dependencies using npm install, and sets the entry point for the container (e.g., node 000.js).

 Docker Image: The Docker image was built using the docker build command, and it was tagged with a suitable name and version (e.g., demo:latest).